2018 Singapore Premier League: Foreigners

-The foreign player quota for clubs will be reduced from three to two.
+The foreign player quota for clubs was reduced from three to two.

 In addition, Albirex was reported to have declared their intention to have Singapore players in their squad for 2018 and is understood that a proposal is being put together for Albirex to take in local players and they will be allowed to sign two Singaporean U-23 players.

 Only DPMM are allowed to sign up to three foreigners.

 Players name in bold indicates the player was registered during the mid-season transfer window.